The Saga of Hrolf 'Kraki' - 2: On Frodhi's Death, Helgi and Hroar Share the Kingship

-Lejre, later Hroarskilde, at the southern end of its fjord
+Lejre or Leidhra, later Hroarskilde (and latterly Roskilde), at the southern end of its fjord

 They were as chalk and cheese.
 Staying together might finally lead to strife between them.
 Whereas Hroar was mild and easy-going like his father, Helgi was much the warrior and seen by many as the stalwart of the two.
 Things went on much like that for a time, with Helgi ruling the kingdom.

 Meanwhile across the sea amongst the Northumbrian Aengle was a king named Nordrig.
 He had a daughter, Ogn.
 Hroar went oversea and spent many years with the Northumbrian king, leading his men against the king's foes.
 Hroar was seen as a trusted follower of Nordrig and a deep friendship grew between them.
 The young Danish prince wedded Ogn after a time and settled in the kingdom with his father-in-law as his king.

 Helgi ruled ruled the Danes with the inheritance from their father.
 Jarl Saevil saw to their lands and Signy soon bore her husband a son, Hrok.
 Helgi was still unwed when their foster father Regin fell ill and died; a deep loss was felt at his passing.
 He was a well-liked man.